-There is no specific syllabus for the module as it is anticipated that the role and experiences of students undertaking this module are likely to vary with their chosen degree programme.
+Otherwise, there is no specific syllabus for the module as it is anticipated that the role and experiences of students undertaking this module are likely to vary with the nature of their final placement.

 Indicative Bibliography:

 Please note the essential reads and other indicative reading are subject to annual review and update.